ARM-DOE/pyart/INSTALL.rst

   This is due to a bug in RSL, and can be remedied by adding -fno-stack-protector -D_FORTIFY_SOURCE=0 to the CFLAGS parameter of the makefile of RSL.
-This issue has been reported to the RSL maintainers.
+This issue has been fixed with the release of rsl-v1.44.

 * I'm having trouble getting PyGLPK to compile on my 64-bit operating system.
   Change the line in the setup.py file from